SumithBaddam/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am enrolled as a graduate student in Data Science at Indiana University Bloomington and will be graduating by May 2021.
+I am enrolled as graduate student in Data Science at Indiana University Bloomington and will be graduating by May 2021.

 I worked as a Data Scientist at Cisco Systems Inc. for 2.5 years.
 My key focus was on building large-scale machine learning models to improve the quality of Cisco's software products.
-While working at Cisco, I have filed a patent and have published 2 papers in predictive modeling.
+While working at Cisco, I have filed a patent for one of the business use-case and have published 2 papers in predictive modeling using Deep Learning.

 Prior to joining Cisco, I have graduated with Masters and Bachelors in Technology in Information Technology from IIIT-Bangalore.

-Internships -
+During summer 2016, I worked as a Data Semantics Intern at DataWeave Software.
+I implemented an algorithm that performs clustering of the products from various e-commerce websites and provides pricing insights to our customers.
+This product was built to scale to a million concurrent users using distributed scheduling of jobs.

+During summer 2015, I have worked as a Big data analytics intern at Zettamine Labs (Apple Inc. was the client) where I built an end-to-end product that performs web-scrapping of data, analyse the customer reviews and provides insights to the manufacturers (Apple Inc.).
+These insights range from "what issues are the customers facing in ipads?" to "What extent is battery drain issue affecting the customers?"
+My research publication was selected at the MongoDB Conference - New York, 2015.